February 14, 2016, 10 a.m. - 3 p.m.

-Grab your binoculars for a fun day in the Garden learning about our feathered friends.
-An educational celebration of the diversity of birds, the annual event highlights the behaviors and physical traits that enable them to survive and thrive.
+An educational celebration of all kinds of birds, this annual event highlights the behaviors and physical traits that enable them to survive and thrive.
 Birdwatchers of all ages can flock to the Garden for a day filled with activities and information for both beginners and enthusiasts.

-Visitors can help with the “Great Backyard Bird Count,” a national citizen-science project.
-The annual event engages people across the U.S. and Canada in counting birds to create a real-time snapshot of where birds are throughout North America.
+Visitors can help with the “Great Backyard Bird Count,” an international citizen-science project.
+The annual event engages people globally in counting birds to create a real-time snapshot of where birds are throughout the world.

-An estimated 60,000 people helped the Audubon, Cornell Lab and Bird Studies Canada take a snapshot of the whereabouts of many hundreds of bird species across the U.S. and Canada during the "Great Backyard Bird Count."
-Participants identified 596 species and submitted more than 92,000 checklists, helping scientists track changes in the numbers and movements of birds from year to year.
+Audubon, Cornell Lab and Bird Studies Canada take a snapshot of the whereabouts of many hundreds of bird species during the "Great Backyard Bird Count."
+In the past, participants identified 596 species and submitted more than 92,000 checklists, helping scientists track changes in the numbers and movements of birds from year to year.
 The Great Backyard Bird Count is a joint project of the Cornell Lab, Audubon and Bird Studies Canada.
 Visit www.birdcount.org to read a summary of the findings.